UmbrellaCrow612/code-handbook/README.md

 - Fundamentals: rewrite with new format.
 - Data Structures: rewrite with new format.
 - Data Structures: markdown is correct order `# ##`
+- Renamed all questions and answers to use number points.

 Later to do:

-Sit done and listen / proof read all of it.
+- Sit done and listen / proof read all of it.
+- Add SEO, og images and descriptions like next.site or use there api to make your own

 Fact check each file and make sure they are consistent